naistangz/Technical_Training/docs/Week3_Python /OOP.md

 - Classes determine how data and behaviours are structured

 **What is an object?**
+- Can be defined as data field that has unique attributes and behaviours
 - An instantiation of a class
 - When a class is defined, only the description for the object is defined.
 Therefore, no memory or storage is allocated.